progdad/CS-50/8_SQL/SQL-Syntax.md

 - `LIKE`: Searches for a specified pattern in a column.

 ### GROUP BY Clause
-- The `GROUP BY` clause is used in conjunction with [aggregate functions](#aggregate-functions) to group rows based on specified columns, and each group is represented by a single row in the result set.
-It is ALWAYS used in conjunction with the functions to perform calculations on each group of rows.
+- The SQL keywords (`SELECT`, `FROM`, `WHERE`, etc.) are used in conjunction with the `GROUP BY` clause and [aggregate functions](#aggregate-functions) to group rows based on specified columns.
+Each group is represented by a single row in the result set.

 ### JOIN Operation
 - The `JOIN` operation combines rows from two or more tables based on related columns.
 Join conditions specify how rows should match between tables.
 Basic join types include: